csc-training/GenieWebApp.jl/docs/src/deploying-to-virtual-machine-using-openstack.md

 sudo systemctl restart nginx
 ```

-The web application should be available at `http://<public-ip>`.
+The web application should be available via HTTP.

 ## Enable HTTPS with Certbot
-We can set up HTTPS using [Certbot](https://certbot.eff.org/lets-encrypt/ubuntufocal-nginx) for Nginx on Ubuntu 20.04.
+We can set up HTTPS for Nginx on Ubuntu 20.04 using [Certbot](https://certbot.eff.org/lets-encrypt/ubuntufocal-nginx).
+Before installing Certbot, we need to ensure that we have the latest version of the Snap package manager which comes preinstalled on Ubuntu 20.04.

 ```bash
 sudo snap install core; sudo snap refresh core
 ```

+We can install Certbot via Snap in classic mode.

 ```bash
 sudo snap install --classic certbot
 ```

+Next, we make `certbot` command available in the command line by creating a symbolic link of the `certbot` executable to `/usr/bin`.

 ```bash
 sudo ln -s /snap/bin/certbot /usr/bin/certbot
 ```

+Now, we can use Certbot to retrieve a certificate and edit our Nginx configuration, turning on HTTPS access in a single step.

 ```bash
 sudo certbot --nginx
 ```

+The web application should now be available via HTTPS.